 - a.
-General - (1) Landside facilities of commercial docks and of docks serving new multi-family developments shall meet all ADA requirements for the path of travel from the street and parking lot, to the gangway and down to the docks. - (2) Walking surfaces of gangways shall have a non-skid finish, such as punched metal, unpainted timber, or grit impregnated metal, painted non-skid coatings, etc. - (3) Gangway Support: Connections between gangways and the adjacent bulkheads or platforms shall be designed by a licensed engineer, and comply with the following minimum requirements: - (a) Gangways shall be supported by the bulkhead or platform through a mechanical connection system, such as facemounted plates or clip angle hangers with saddles, shackles or pins, attached to the bulkhead or platform with poured-in-place anchor bolts or epoxy-anchored threaded studs.
-Minimum diameter of bolts shall be 5/8 inch, and material for bolts in contact with concrete or treated lumber shall be Type 304 or 316 stainless steel. - (b) The hinge and supports shall be capable of transferring full dead and live loads generated by the gangway to the mechanical connection system.
+General - (1) Landside facilities of commercial docks and of docks serving new multi-family developments shall meet all ADA requirements for the path of travel from the street and parking lot, to the gangway and down to the docks.
+These ADA requirements are not applicable to single family or joint residential docks. - (2) Walking surfaces of gangways shall have a non-skid finish, such as punched metal, unpainted timber, or grit impregnated metal, painted non-skid coatings, etc. - (3) Along accessible paths of travel, minimum clear width shall be five (5) feet.
+This width can be reduced to a minimum of three (3) feet for a maximum distance of two (2) feet provided these protrusions are separated by 5-foot-wide segments that are a minimum of 4 feet in length.
+At vessel access points, a clear width of 5 feet shall be provided along the dock edge (e.g., between cleats).
+See CBC Section 11B and ADAAG for additional requirements.

-- (c) Steel angles, plates and other sections utilized in these connections shall be minimum A36 grade and have a minimum thickness of 3/8 inches.
-Any exposed edges of plates that may potentially be in the path of travel or in contact with foot traffic shall have beveled or rounded smooth edges. - (d) Dissimilar material shall not be in direct contact to prevent galvanic corrosion. - (e) All steel members and hardware shall be galvanized, or coated with a formulated non-toxic coating system designed specifically for the marine environment. - (f) The gangway shall be restrained from lifting out of the support saddle during extreme high tide elevations, without interfering with rotation at the gangway hinge. - (4) Gangways shall be braced in the horizontal plane to prevent lateral deformation.
+- (4) Gangway Support: Connections between gangways and the adjacent bulkheads or platforms shall be designed by a licensed engineer, and comply with the following minimum requirements: - (a) Gangways shall be supported by the bulkhead or platform through a mechanical connection system, such as facemounted plates or clip angle hangers with saddles, shackles or pins, attached to the bulkhead or platform with pouredin-place anchor bolts or epoxy-anchored threaded studs.
+Minimum diameter of bolts shall be 5/8 inch, and material for bolts in contact with concrete or treated lumber shall be AISI Type 316 stainless steel. - (b) The hinge and supports shall be capable of transferring full dead and live loads generated by the gangway to the mechanical connection system. - (c) Steel angles, plates and other sections utilized in these connections shall be minimum ASTM A36 grade and have a minimum thickness of 3/8 inches.
+Any exposed edges of plates that may potentially be in the path of travel or in contact with foot traffic shall have beveled or rounded smooth edges. - (d) Dissimilar material shall not be in direct contact to prevent galvanic corrosion. - (e) All steel members and hardware shall be galvanized, or coated with a formulated non-toxic coating system designed specifically for the marine environment. - (f) The gangway shall be restrained from lifting out of the support saddle during extreme high tide elevations, without interfering with rotation at the gangway hinge. - (5) Gangways shall be braced in the horizontal plane to prevent lateral deformation.
 The bracing system can consist of diagonal supports within or under the gangway framing system, plywood sheathing, or by decking designed to act as a shear transfer membrane. - b.
-Commercial Docks: Commercial docks servicing the public will be required to meet all applicable requirements relating to Federal ADA Compliance requirements. - (1) Design live loads for gangways shall be a minimum of 50 pounds per square foot for gangways functioning strictly for access to the dock system, and a minimum of 100 pounds per square foot for gangways that can be used as a staging area for passengers boarding vessels.
-The maximum allowable deflection of a gangway or bridge at mid span is L/240, with L/360 suggested for walking comfort. - (2) Gangway slopes shall meet current state and Federal requirements for safety and ADA compliance, where applicable. - (3) All commercial gangways shall be ADA compliant. - (4) All walking surfaces shall be provided with a commercial grade non-skid surface.
-Worn or slick non-skid surfaces shall be repaired immediately upon notice.
-Non-skid walking surfaces shall be maintained and/or re-applied at a minimum of every six
+Commercial Docks (Types 1 and 2)